 Do you know why you make the choices you do when it comes to investing?
 I’m sure you could look back on some of your past investment decisions and wonder what in the world were you thinking.
 While some of us beat ourselves up over poorly made decisions, the reality is that it isn’t all your fault.
 Thanks to behavioral finance, we now understand why we make the choices we do.

-Now you might be thinking about what behavioral finance is and how you can improve your decision-making process and use behavioral finance to your advantage.
+Now you might be thinking what behavioral finance is and how you can improve your decision making process and use behavioral finance to your advantage.

 Well in this post I am going to show you how.
 While you probably will still make some dumb mistakes, by understating behavioral finance, you will make fewer bad choices and as a result, keep much more of your money.

 What Is Behavioral Finance?

 Behavioral finance is an attempt to combine conventional finance and economics with cognitive and behavioral psychology to explain why people make irrational decisions.